bitcoinvsalts/node-binance-trader/README.md

 This is a fork of the source NBT repo, however the focus of my changes are on the trader.ts and associated components.
 This is the script that receives the buy/sell signals from the NBT Hub (BitcoinVsAltcoins.com) and executes them on Binance.
 I have not modified the server.

-**Important Note:** Many of the new features (e.g. transaction and balance history) are only held in memory while the trader is running.
-If the trader restarts then everything will reset.
-So it is best to ensure that you have reliable uptime on your webserver.
+**Important Note:** Many of the new features (e.g. transaction and balance history) are held in memory while the trader is running.
+The trader will attempt to write these to a configured Postgres database so that important information can be reloaded if the trader restarts.
+Using the database is optional, but without it you will lose the history every time the trader restarts.
+If you choose to deploy to Heroku then the database will automatically be set up.

 The new features that I have added to the trader include:
 * ***CONFIG:* Quantity as Fraction**